-Policy CD-2.1: Citywide Design Guidelines: Ensure that new development and remodels are constructed in a manner consistent with the Citywide Design Guidelines.
+Policy CD-2.1: Citywide Design Review: AllGuidelines: Ensure that new development and that has the potential to affect visual resources shall be subject to Design Review, unless otherwise exempt from Design Review pursuant to Coastal Land Use & Development Code Section 18.71.050.
+Ensure that development isremodels are constructed in a manner consistent with the Citywide Design Guidelines.
 Design Review approval requirements shall not replace, supersede or otherwise modify the independent requirement for a coastal development permit approved pursuant to the applicable policies and standards of the certified LCP.